 INTEGRATION: The internal volume of the dispenser is divided in CubeSat cages, each one tailored for the specific needs of its own individual spacecraft.
 During integration, we place CubeSats inside tubes to be assembled together in one single structure.

-EXTENDED VOLUME: We are the only company offering an industry-record 18mm allowance for lateral protrusions like deployable antennas, lenses and structures, providing about three times the envolope defined by Cubesat Design Specification.
-Axial protrusions are allowed only for 3U and for top-most or lowest units in each tube.
+LATERAL PROTRUSION ALLOWANCE: We are the only company offering an industry-record 16mm allowance for lateral protrusions like deployable antennas, lenses and structures, providing about three times the envelope defined by Cubesat Design Specification.

 Soft launch environment: The ION CubeSat carrier guarantees a launch environment with reduced vibration and shock levels.